Available with 3D Analyst license.

 The four most common elevation settings used in 3D are often described as:

-Each of these settings will correspond in order to the labeled illustration below, as well as the table and other labeled images.
+Each of these settings will correspond numerically to the labeled illustration below, as well as the table and other labeled images.

 Elevation settings when editing in 3D